How Counties Got Started in Virginia

 The 1618 instructions to George Yeardley are known today as the "Great Charter."
 It was guidance to officials based in Virginia from the directors of the company in London; the "Great Charter" was not a fourth charter from the king.

 Yeardley's 1618 instructions provided detailed direction regarding land ownership.
-Revenue from private parcels was separate from revenue generated from company-owned lands, and the Virginia officials were tasked with delivering back to London that portion of the company's revenue that was due the investors in England:1
+Revenue from company-owned parcels was to be kept separate from revenue generated from private lands, rather than commingled and both used by company officials while they lived in the colony.
+Virginia Company officials were tasked with delivering back to London that portion of the company's revenue that was due to the investors in England:1

 ...our intent being according to the rules of Justice and good government to alot unto every one his due...

 The instructions specified acreage to be managed for the benefit of the governor, the company, colonial officials, ministers, and to establish a university.
 People who had "adventured" to Virginia or paid for others were awarded 100 or 50 acres of land.
-To manage the distribution of people, the colony was to be divided into four cities or boroughs called James Town, Charles City, Henrico, and the Borough of Kiccotan.
+To manage the distribution of people, the colony was to be divided into four "incorporations" (cities or boroughs) called James Town, Charles City, Henrico, and the Borough of Kiccotan.

 The instructions also authorized "particular plantations" that would be outside the direct control of the London Company.
 Those particular plantations, with self-government authority, had to be located at least five miles away from the existing settlements where the company retained authority over the colonists.